shiftyrose/shifty/README.md

 Unstable Concoction => Mutates into a random potion<br>

 _Potion Ingredients_<br>
-Potion of Death: ⚠ Vial of Decay + ◆ Base Catalyst Amount<br>
-Castling Brew: ◆ (2) Catalyst +  ◆ Base Catalyst Amount<br>
+Potion of Death: ⚠ Vial of Decay + ◆ Base Catalyst Amount Castling Brew: ◆ (2) Catalyst +  ◆ Base Catalyst Amount
-Potion of Sight: ☀ Essence of Sight + ◆ Base Catalyst Amount<br>
-Warp Potion: Θ Theta Rift + ◆ Base Catalyst Amount<br>
-Mechanic's Mix: ◯ Fragment of Discussions + ◆ Base Catalyst Amount<br>
-Leader Potion: ◯ Fragment of Discussions + ◆ Base Catalyst Amount<br>
-Serene Grace: (2) Shifting Rose + ◆ Base Catalyst Amount<br>
-Unstable Concoction: (2) Theta Rift + ◆ Base Catalyst Amount<br>
+Potion of Sight: ☀ Essence of Sight + ◆ Base Catalyst Amount Warp Potion: Θ Theta Rift + ◆ Base Catalyst Amount Mechanic's Mix: Fragment of Discussions + ◆ Base Catalyst Amount Leader Potion: Fragment of Discussions + ◆ Base Catalyst Amount Serene Grace: (2) Shifting Rose + ◆ Base Catalyst Amount Unstable Concoction: (2) Theta Rift + ◆ Base Catalyst Amount

 __Actions__: <br>
-__Long Hold Pet Button__: <br>
+__Long Hold Pet Button__*: <br>
 _Outside Crafting_: Brings you to the Crafting Menu<br>
 _Inside Crafting_: Close the Crafting Menu (also creates a potion if selected and all ingredients are collected)<br>
 _With Potion_: Use a crafted potion<br>

-__Pet Button__:<br>
+__Pet Button__**:<br>
 _Outside Crafting_: Picks up any ingredients in the area<br>
 _Inside Crafting_: Scrolls through potions<br>

-`Created & Idea by 단풍잎`<br>
+*Notes* <br>
+*Hold pet button long enough that you see the petting animation multiple times.<br>
+**Hold pet button just long enough that you only see the petting animation one time.<br>

 #### Role Description
-The Alchemist collects ingredients to create potions.
-While wandering around the map, the Alchemist will be alerted when an ingredient spawns with a text near their name saying 'Found: [Ingredient Name]'.
-Make sure to use your Pet button to collect the ingredient.<br>
-Refer to the section above for more information on how to collect and use ingredients to create potions.<br>
+Alchemist is a jack-of-all-trades crewmate role that collects "ingredients".
+Ingredients can be found in the following ways:<br>
+  • Catalyst - Found by completing tasks<br>
+  • Essence of Sight - Found when helping fix lights<br>
+  • Fragment of Discussions - Found randomly in groups of 3 or more players<br>
+  • Shifting Rose - Found after a player shapeshifts<br>
+  • Theta Rift - Found randomly<br>
+  • Vital of Decay - Found off dead bodies<br>

+The Alchemist can use their pet button to pick up these ingredients, and will get a message below their name saying: "Found: [Ingredient Name]".<br>

+The Alchemist uses ingredients to craft potions, to switch into "crafting mode" the Alchemist must hold down their pet button.
+Once in crafting mode, the pet button can be used to switch the next crafted potion.<br>

+If in the crafting menu, the Alchemist can hold down their pet button to exit it.
+If the Alchemist has all of the necessary ingredients to craft the potion they were on, the potion will begin crafting as they hold the pet button.<br>

+Once the Alchemist has a potion, they can hold down the pet button to use it, consuming it.<br>

 ## Game Options